Endoscopic, Trans-Axillary Breast Augmentation Under the Muscle

 Saline implants offer an advantage in that they allow the surgeon to adjust the fill volume of the implant and thus its fullness and roundness.
 If the implant is filled to its stated volume (a 300cc implant filled to 300cc’s), the implant tends to look and feel more natural.
 If the implant is overfilled (meaning filled to more than the stated volume), the implant will tend to look rounder in the upper pole.

-Thus in patients who are seeking a rounder shape in the upper pole, an overfilled saline implant may be more advantageous than a very high profile gummy bear implant.
+Thus in patients who are seeking a rounder shape in the upper pole, an overfilled saline implant may be more advantageous than a very high-profile gummy bear implant.

 Saline implant lifespan varies by manufacturer type.
 Dr. Schneider chooses to use Mentor saline implants in most circumstances because in his opinion they seem to have a longer average lifespan.
-In fact, in Dr. Schneider’s own wife, her Mentor implants lasted over 25 years before they needed to be replaced for deflation.
+In fact, Dr. Schneider’s own wife, her Mentor implants lasted over 25 years before they needed to be replaced for deflation.

 Saline implants are inserted through a slightly shorter incision because the air in the implant is first removed, the implant is rolled, and then it is inserted and then filled via a fill tube.
 Once filled, the fill tube is removed from the self-sealing valve and then the incision is closed.

 The breast augmentation performed by Dr. Schneider typically takes 45-60 minutes to perform.
-It is done in our AAAHC certified surgery center with the patient undergoing a twilight anesthesia.
+It is done in our AAAHC certified surgery center with the patient undergoing twilight anesthesia.
 The combination of a very long-acting local anesthetic, as well as a muscle-relaxing medication, significantly improves the recovery and decreases your discomfort after surgery.
 In fact, Dr. Schneider’s use of a muscle relaxant in breast augmentation is published in the prestigious medical publication, “Aesthetic Surgery Journal”.

 At the conclusion of the surgery, a clear dressing is applied to the incision and no bra or special straps are applied.
 The patient then wakes up in our recovery room, and most patients are able to be driven home within an hour.

 The next day, patients are instructed to remove their dressing.
 They may shower 24 hours after the procedure, and they are asked to use their arms as much as possible.
 Dr. Schneider believes that movement speeds the recovery much like how a physical therapist would stretch and strengthen a muscle strain.
 Initially, after the surgery, the implants will look too high.
-This is due to swelling and spasm from the chest muscle.
+This is due to swelling and spasms from the chest muscle.
 The implants will drop into position though, and the breast shape will improve over several weeks.
 Dr. Schneider likes the patients to not wear a bra, except for going to the gym, until the implants have dropped.